0Risotto/Salleha/docs/chapters/chapter3/chapter3-part4.typ

       [3], [Logout], [Users can log out of their accounts securely to protect their personal information.],

-      [4], [Edit/Update Profile], [Users can navigate back to the home page of the platform at any point.],
+      [4], [Edit/Update Profile], [Users can update thier information in their profile like phone number, location and efficiency for certain jobs.],

-      [5], [Go To The Home Page], [Users can navigate back to the home page of the platform at any point.],
+      [5], [Go To The Home Page], [Users can update thier information in their profile like phone number, location and efficiency for certain jobs.],

       [6], [Notifications], [Stakeholders should be able to monitor the status of their requests (e.g., received, scheduled, in progress, completed) and receive automated updates.],